Mjboothaus/st-data-app-template/USING_TEMPLATE.md

 This contains the first things that need to be done to use this template.

+This is tailored to a VS Code setup, although in most cases should translate to other IDEs.

 After creating a new repo from the template - git clone the repo

 1. Customise `README.md`